geopython/diving-into-pygeoapi/workshop/content/docs/introduction.md

 updates.
 As a result, a healthy community quickly emerged with a common interest in open source, OGC API standards, low barrier, modular and extensible.
 The rest, as they say, is history.

-pygeoapi is an [OSGeo Project in incubation](https://www.osgeo.org/projects/pygeoapi) and an OGC Reference Implementation.
+pygeoapi is an [OSGeo Project](https://www.osgeo.org/projects/pygeoapi) and an OGC Reference Implementation.